 PROJECTS: Overview of Global Projects in Specific regions.

 PODCASTS: Nearly half a billion people worldwide are in need of ear and hearing care as they experience disabling hearing loss or suffer from ear diseases.
 Only about 17% of these needs are fulfilled as ear and hearing care services remain inaccessible to the majority of the global population, especially in low and middle-income countries.
-Listen to the audio-podcasts!
+Deafness and hearing loss: how to be deaf or hard of hearing friendly?
+Q&A -Listen to the audio-podcasts!

-CAMPAIGN MATERIALS: Changing mindsets: Let’s make ear and hearing care a reality for all!”; The World Hearing Day 2024 campaign materials will be available in multiple non-UN languages.
+CAMPAIGN MATERIALS: Empower yourself to make ear and hearing care a reality for all, explore the World Hearing Day 2026 action toolkit, the posters and other communication materials will be available in multiple non-UN languages.
 Get the campaign materials!

 WHY WE CELEBRATE THE DAY?